-Here’s a closer look at how these scams work and what you can do to protect yourself.
+Here’s a closer look at how these scams work and what you can do to help protect yourself.

 Common Types of Check Fraud